Get to know St. Matthew's University at an upcoming event!

 http://www.cvm.msstate.edu/

-University of Illinois
+University of Illinois Urbana-Champaign

 University of Missouri

-Washington State University
+https://missouri.edu/Washington State University

 http://www.vetmed.wsu.edu/

 The process for these two pathways is somewhat similar but not identical.
-Both require proof of competency in English, either by proof of education in an English speaking high school or via exam (TOEFL or IELTS)
+Both require proof of competency in English, either by proof of education in an English speaking high school or via exam (TOEFL or IELTS).

-For the PAVE program, the candidate can take the Qualifying Exam during either semester 6 or 7 on campus.
+For the PAVE program, the candidate can take the Qualifying Exam (QE) during either semester 6 or 7 on campus.
 Success in passing the QE then allows the student to have a state that accepts PAVE certify them to take the NAVLE.
 If you are following the PAVE program, the student can then take the NAVLE near the end of their clinical program.
 The NAVLE exam is given in November/December and in April each year.

-An important point is that if you have passed the PAVE QSE; prior to doing your clinical training year in an AVMA accredited school/college, you have fulfilled the clinical competency requirement and do not need to take any further exams related to clinical competency.
+An important point is that if you have passed the PAVE QE prior to doing your clinical training year in an AVMA accredited school/college, you have fulfilled the clinical competency requirement and do not need to take any further exams related to clinical competency.

 For the ECFVG program, after meeting the English requirement, the candidate must pass the Basic and Clinical Sciences Exam (BCSE).
 Completion of this exam then permits you to take the NAVLE during your clinical year.

 After graduation, the candidate must then take and pass the Clinical Proficiency Examination (CPE).
-The primary site for this exam is the Oquendo Center in Las Vegas and some US Veterinary Schools also administer this exam.
+The primary site for this exam is the Oquendo Center in Las Vegas and some U.S. Veterinary Schools also administer this exam.
 More information on the ECFVG program is available at http://www.avma.org.

 Students who intend to practice outside the U.S. must meet the licensing requirements of the country in which they want to practice.